monajemi/datascience/pages/painless-computing-models.md

 hide: true
 ---

-This is a companion page for the paper "Ambitious Data Science Can Be Painless" submitted to Harvard Data Science Review (Jan 2019).
+This is the companion page for the paper "Ambitious Data Science Can Be Painless" submitted to Harvard Data Science Review (Jan 2019).

 [Download Paper on arXiv](https://arxiv.org/abs/1901.08705)